ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Shared objects are always built with a base virtual address of 0, while executables with an ELF ``e_type`` of ``ET_EXEC`` are built with a fixed virtual address.
-The underlying operating system maps shared objects in at different virtual addresses, utilizing the fact that the code and data addressing within such a shared object is position independent.
-The position independence relies on the principle that the distance between any two points within the image is identical at static link time and at run time.
+The underlying operating system maps shared objects at different virtual addresses, utilizing the fact that the code and data addressing within such a shared object is position-independent.
+The position independence relies on the principle that the offset between loadable program segments is fixed at static link time.
+This permits code to access data in another loadable program segment using a pc-relative offset that will not change at run time.

 Program segments for executables built with a fixed virtual address have to be mapped identically to the virtual addresses used to create the executable file.

-Position independent executables are mapped in the same way as shared objects.
+Position-independent executables are mapped in the same way as shared objects.
 They have an ELF ``e_type`` of ``ET_DYN``.

 Dynamic Section